Mrkomiljon/mrkomiljon.github.io/resume.md

 [GitHub 🐱‍💻](https://github.com/Mrkomiljon) &#124;  [LinkedIn 🔗](https://www.linkedin.com/in/komiljon-mukhammadiev/)

-## ML Software Engineer
+## About Me

-Passionate ML/DL/CV/NLP Engineer with 2+ years of industrial and 2+ years of academic experience delivering impactful solutions across various industries.
-Proficient in supervised, self-supervised, and transfer learning, with in-depth experience in OCR, object detection, segmentation, tracking, video recognition, and action classification.

-Skilled in developing and deploying machine learning models on AWS and GCP, building and optimizing pipelines, containerization, and collaborating with cross-functional teams to drive business growth.
+I am a dedicated ML/DL/CV engineer with 2+ years of industry and 3+ years of academic experience.
+I specialize in Deep-fake Lip Sync, object detection, segmentation, tracking, video recognition, and action classification.
+Skilled in deploying ML models on AWS and GCP, optimizing pipelines, and leveraging containerization for robust implementations.
+I thrive in cross-functional team environments, delivering innovative solutions that drive business growth and foster technological advancement.

 ## Skills Summary